balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 The following code snippet shows how to add liquidity from a smart contract.

-::: warning Queries cannot be used within the same block to set minBptAmountOut due to possible manipulation The integrator must set limits appropriately using some other methods - TODO should we provide some examples?
+::: warning Queries cannot be used within the same block to set minBptAmountOut due to possible manipulation
 :::

 ```solidity